Corpus-Level Trace Diagnostics for LLM Agents¶

 - Scout surveys traces in a wide, cheap pass and emits candidate failure-mode hypotheses (

-tool X is consistently called before tool Y in failed runs). - Investigator queries the corpus for supporting and counter-evidence on one hypothesis at a time, promoting it with linked trace IDs or discarding it.
+tool X is consistently called before tool Y in failed runs). - Investigator queries the corpus for supporting and counter-evidence on one hypothesis at a time, then promotes it with linked trace IDs or discards it.

-- Human expert reviews a sampled subset to filter fabricated patterns before findings are treated as ground truth.
+- Human expert reviews a sampled subset to filter fabricated patterns before you treat findings as ground truth.

-The split mirrors the proposer-verifier division in Anthropic's multi-agent research system: a broad surveyor generates hypotheses; a narrower verifier reduces false positives.
+The split echoes the division of labor in Anthropic's multi-agent research system, where a lead agent delegates to specialized subagents: a broad surveyor generates hypotheses, a narrow verifier cuts false positives.

 Agent failures are governed by a few recurring causal patterns (tool misuse, context drift, reward hacking, missing capability), but each surfaces with high per-trace variance.
 Aggregating across many traces averages out task-specific noise so the signal becomes detectable.